Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tests that may be done include:

 Mammogram.
-This type of x-ray creates pictures of the inside of the breast.
+This type of X-ray creates pictures of the inside of the breast.

 Ultrasound.
 This test uses sound waves to create images of the inside of the breast.

 Biopsy.
 A tissue sample is removed.
 The sample is sent to a lab and checked for cancer.
 There are several types of breast biopsy.
 These include fine needle aspiration and large-core biopsy.
 Your doctor will explain the type that you will have.
+A biopsy is the only way to know for sure that the breast changes you have are cancer.

 Bone scan.
 This test helps check if cancer has spread to the bones.
 A safe radioactive material (tracer) is sent through the bloodstream.
 A scan of the body is then done to see how much tracer collects in the bones.